MicrosoftDocs/dynamics365smb-docs/business-central/production-how-to-register-consumption-and-output.md

 >  If you close the journal without posting, the changes will be lost.

 > [!WARNING]
 >  The **Production Journal** page cannot be used by two users simultaneously.
-This means that if User 2 opens the page and enters data when User 1 is already working in the page, then User 2 may lose data when User 1 closes the page.
+This means that if User 2 opens the page and enters data when User 1 is already working on the page, then User 2 may lose data when User 1 closes the page.

 ## See Also
 [Manufacturing](production-manage-manufacturing.md)